bradbunce/launchdarkly-react-logger/README.md

 The utility also provides runtime control over the LaunchDarkly SDK's internal logging through a feature flag (REACT_APP_LD_SDK_LOG_FLAG_KEY).
 This allows you to dynamically adjust the SDK's logging verbosity without redeploying your application.

 The SDK logger is automatically configured when the LDProvider initializes, using the log level specified by your feature flag.
 If the flag returns null or is not set, it will use 'info' as the default level.

+Note: When using an existing client (Option A), that client handles all flag evaluations and sends the events back to LaunchDarkly.
+This utility simply consumes the client through React context and does not modify or interfere with the client's event reporting.
+If you create a new client (Option B), that client will handle its own flag evaluations and event reporting.

 Available SDK log levels:
 - 'error' - Only log errors